sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_TextureScatterUV.txt

      The Density of Features on each Layer.
 Increasing this Value does not affect performance

+     Clumping
+     Higher Values here will selectively cull any textures to create pcokets of features.
+Use the NoiseScale to Randomize the pocket distribution.

      NoiseScale
      The Scale of the Noise used to create all randomization of the Node (Distribution, HSV Shift etc.)